toyokazu-sekiguchi/depoDM/README.md

 * astropy (4.0)

 # Installation
-Compilation is required in order to build a python interface for Phythia8 (written in C++)
+Compilation is required in order to build a python interface for Phythia8 (written in C++ with python interface based on SWIG).
 1. Git clone source file via `git clone https://github.com/toyokazu-sekiguchi/depoDM.git`.
 2. Go to `./depoDM/`.
 3. Download a copy of Phytia8 from `http://home.thep.lu.se/~torbjorn/pythia8/pythia8244.tgz` and then untar it.